efrecon/concocter/README.md

 configuration from files that we would have just re-generated.

+## Forcing Template (re)generation

+`concocter` supports an external command through the `-external` command-line option.
+When an external command is set, the command will be called at each regular polling of the variables and its result can influence `concocter` so that it (re)generates the templates (and possibly restart the program under its control).
+There are three types of external command recognised by `concocter`:

+* The path to a script, when the extension of the first item is `.tcl`.
+In that case, the script will be loaded into a separate interpreter with full power.
+  The path to the script will become `argv0` in the script and the remaining arguments will be reflected by `argv`.
+When the script returns a non-zero value, `concocter` will regenerate the templates.

+* A path, similar to the above case, containing an `@` sign (arobas).
+In that case, what precedes the sign is considered to be the name of a procedure to be called each time `concocter` wants to poll for template regeneration.
+As opposed to the case above, the interpreter is kept between checks, meaning that it will be possible to save state between runs as part of the variables of the interpreter. `argv0` and `argv` are otherwise treated as above.
+When the procedure call contains `!` signs, these are considered to be separating arguments that will be passed to the procedure (which then is the first argument of the `!` separated string).
+When the procedure returns a non-zero value, `concocter` will regenerate the templates.

+* Anything else is considered a command that `concocter` will run to decide for template regeneration.
+Whenever its exit code is non-zero, `concocter` will regenerate the templates.

 ## Docker Support

 `concocter` is able to communicate with a running docker daemon and